top of page

 Image by Wix

 I first learned about Sonora on my hunt for Asheville’s best tacos, some two years ago now.
 Since then, my fondness for Sonora has only grown.
 Mexican food has a lot to offer and somehow Sonrora hits all my favorite dishes, handled with freshness and expertise.
-We’re talking chilaquiles (from mild to spicy), tortas (on local telera buns), empanadas (rotating).
-And of course, tacos, piled high with shrimp, fish, pork belly, or steak.

 It's all that and more.
-More in this case meaning bacon-wrapped hotdogs with chile verde and queso cotija, and frankly more varieties of tequila than I can wrap my head around.
+"More" in this case meaning bacon-wrapped hotdogs with chile verde and queso cotija, and frankly more varieties of tequila than I can wrap my head around.
 Brass tacks: Sonora is my number one pick for Mexican in downtown Asheville.

 Businesses Mentioned